-Mohawk Group Holdings, Inc. and subsidiaries ("Mohawk" or the "Company") is a rapidly growing technology-enabled consumer products company that uses machine learning, natural language processing, and data analytics to design, develop, market and sell products.
-Mohawk predominately operates through online retail channels such as Amazon, eBay, and Walmart.
+Mohawk Group Holdings, Inc. and subsidiaries ("Mohawk" or the "Company") is a rapidly growing technology-enabled consumer products company that uses machine learning and data analytics to design, develop, market and sell products.
+Mohawk predominately operates through online retail channels such as Amazon and Walmart.

-Headquartered in New York, Mohawk's offices can be found in China, Canada and the United States.
+Headquartered in New York, Mohawk's offices can be found in China, Philippines, Israel, Poland, and the United States.